Applicants who want to be considered for this scholarship must be accepted by March 15th.

 - Applicants who want to be considered for this scholarship must have submitted an admissions application and have been accepted by March 15th.
 It is recommended that applications be submitted and all necessary references and other documents (i.e. transcripts, test scores, etc.) be submitted and complete before March 1st.

-- The Rowling Scholarship is in the amount of $60,000.00 to be awarded over eight consecutive semesters in the amount of $15,000.00 per year.
+- The ThM Full-Ride Scholarship is in the amount of $60,000.00 to be awarded over eight consecutive semesters in the amount of $15,000.00 per year.
 The recipient may utilize available funds to take summer and/or winter classes to achieve the required 30 credit hours per academic year.
+If additional funds are needed based on tuition increases, additional scholarship funding will be awarded.

 - Recipient will maintain a minimum 3.00 GPA, remain in good standing with the Seminary, exhibit strong Christian character and spiritual maturity demonstrated through service to others.